New Orleans Public Belt Railroad: Modernization

-Hurricanes Katrina and Rita in 2005 caused an estimated $450 million in damage to NOPB equipment and track.
-At least 70 percent of the railroad’s lines and interchanges were back in operation by September 2005, and 90 percent by March 2006.
-The New Orleans Public Belt Railroad operates a fleet of EMD and Motive Power Industries built Locomotives.
-They own EMD SW1200s, SW1000s, SW1500s, GP40-2s, GP16s, and a single GP40, GE C40-8s along with MPI MP1500Ds and MP2000Ds all on their active roster.
+Hurricane Katrina and Hurricane Rita in 2005 caused an estimated $450 million in damage to the railroad's equipment and track.
+About 70 percent of the railroad's lines and interchanges were back in operation by September 2005, and 90 percent by March 2006, when interchange operations with all six of its connecting Class I railroads had been restored.
+The railroad celebrated its centennial in 2008.